 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 We understand that every Berkeley, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

-At your first TMD consultation in Berkeley, MO, an experienced Berkeley, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+In your initial TMD consultation in Berkeley, MO, a qualified Berkeley, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
 This diagnostic assessment may involve checking:

 Through this thorough evaluation, we pinpoint the specific elements causing your TMD and develop a treatment plan tailored to your needs and based on real evidence.
 Our patient-centered philosophy at Axes means you’ll get tailored care that targets the root of your pain.